ZelaTaino/Parmo/README.md

 * **Calendar View (10 points)**
 The calendar is displayed as a table grid with days as the columns and weeks as the rows, one month at a time (5 points)
 The user can view different months as far in the past or future as desired (5 points)
-* **Time Table View (10 points)**
-The time table is displayed as a table grid with a column as a day and rows as time in the day (5 points)
-The user can drag the cursor to select the dates (5 points)
 * **Sharing URL (15 points)**
 Make unique url when event is created (5 points)
 Url is stored in SQL database and matches up to event (3 points)